peak-dev/libvmod-esicookies/README.rst

 using the warnings_ function.

 For VSM logging, the ``VCL_error`` tag is used (because there is no tag for warnings).
-Log entries contain formation about Cookie elements being `tolerated` or `skipped` and a hint on where the parse warning occurred.
+Log entries contain information about Cookie elements being `tolerated` or `skipped` and a hint on where the parse warning occurred.
 The excerpt is limited to 40 characters from the Cookie line, if necessary.
 Sample output: